Arthrimus/SVS_Firmware_Repository/beta.md

 ---

 <h1 align="center" style="margin-top: 0px;">SVS Control Module Firmware BETA Versions</h1>
-<h3 align="center" style="margin-top: 0px;">Warning, these are BETA firmwares.
+<h3 align="center" style="margin-top: 0px;">Warning!
+These are BETA firmwares.
 You may experience unexpected results.
 You can revert to STABLE firmware versions at any time.</h3>

 <p style="margin:30px;"></p>